chef/chef-web-docs/includes_search/includes_search_index.rst

 ..
 The contents of this file should be modified in a way that preserves its ability to appear in multiple topics.

-|search index| The following search indexes are built:
+A search index is a full-text list of objects that are stored on the |chef server|, against which search queries can be made.
+The following search indexes are built:

 .. list-table::
    :widths: 200 300